axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-has-evolved.markdown

   </tr>
   <tr>
    <td style="margin-left:20px'; ">
-     How co-management empowers teams and ensures collaboration without a Fiat hierarchy.
-Emphasizing that this is not a flat or co-op structure but a balance of autonomy and responsibility, a changed mindset.
+     <p>How co-management empowers teams and ensures collaboration without a Fiat hierarchy.
+Emphasizing that this is not a flat or co-op structure but a balance of autonomy and responsibility, a changed mindset.</p>
    </td>
   </tr>
   <tr>